 Frequently Asked Questions

-The Confucius Institute at UD is a partnership between the University of Delaware and Xiamen University, devoted to the promotion of the Chinese language and culture.
+The Confucius Institute at UD is a partnership between the University of Delaware, Xiamen University and Hanban, devoted to the promotion of the Chinese language and culture.
 The institute’s director is on the faculty at the University of Delaware, and the co-director is on the faculty of Xiamen University.
 It is governed by a board of directors composed of four members from the University of Delaware and three members from Xiamen University.

 The Confucius Institute at UD aims to promote the Chinese language and culture to the general public and facilitate cross-cultural understanding.
 We also promote international educational opportunities and improve international academic collaborations on campus and beyond by initiating and organizing a wide array of language and cultural activities, sponsoring academic and scholarly exchange programs, and providing information and consultative services about China’s education, culture, business and other topics.